RobToombs/auth-server/backend/README.md

-To build the Go package
+To build the Go package and create the executable
 ```bash
 go build
 ```